Leave Without Pay (LWOP) is unpaid leave enabling an absence of employment that has been authorised or consented to by the employer.

 - They need additional time off for an extended holiday but have exhausted all their annual leave.

-- They are recovering from a major illness and have exhausted their sick leave
+- They are recovering from a major illness and have exhausted their sick leave or need to attend healthcare appointments

 - They’ve recently become a parent and want to spend more time with the baby to support their partner but have exhausted their maternity/paternity leave entitlements.